molivil/warnick/README.md

 The "http://" -prefix is not required.

 ### Datestring
 Target a specific date.
 The targeted date will be used when discovering files from archive.org.
-Datestring must be given in YYYYMMDD format.
-You may omit the month and day.
+Datestring must be given in YYYYMMDD or YYYYMM or YYYY format.
+You may omit the day or month and day.

 ### Owner
 This sets the job owner for the script.
 Use "nobody" here at all times, unless the script is used as part of a web integration in a multiuser environment.